mbartcus/cv/_posts/my-mac/2022-11-24-mac-configuration.md

 toc_sticky: true
 ---

-Each time I reinstall my mac os system I have to do the same installation steps.
+Each time I reinstall my Mac OS system I have to do the same installation steps.

-It is difficult to remember the necessary tools and the steps to install them, there is why up till now I install them in time the specific tool is needed.
-However, I noticed that it is better to configure the computer from start and have all the applications installed.
-There is why I make it more simple by writing this article, explaining what I install, and how I configure my Mac M1 for developing on machine learning and doing data science.
+It is difficult to remember what tools are needed and how to use them, so I install them as soon as the specific tool is needed.
+However, I noticed that it is better to configure the computer from the start and have all the applications installed.
+I made it more simple by writing this article, explaining what I install, and how I configure my Mac M1 for machine learning and data science development.

-Also, you can find it helpful because of the list of the best founded apps and their configuration can be found in this article.
-Of course this article will be changed during time, as my experience using the mac os applications.
+This article also includes a list of the best-founded apps and their configuration, which may be helpful to you.
+My experience using Mac OS applications will undoubtedly change this article over time.

 # Command Line installation

 ## homebrew & wget

-The first thing to install is the **homebrew** that is a package manager.
+The first thing to install is **homebrew** which is a package manager.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"